Export spatial data collected by GoPro Max

 In the

-100GOPROfolder, locate the.360and.LRVfiles corresponding to the current collection based on modification time or file number.Note: Ignore files with the same name but
+100GOPROfolder, locate the.360and.LRVfiles corresponding to this collection based on modification time or file ID.Tip: Ignore files with the same name but the

-.THM(thumbnail) extension.Create a new project folder on the local hard drive, such as
+.THM(thumbnail) suffix.Create a new project folder on the computer's local hard drive, e.g.,

-Shanghai_Museum_ZoneA.- Place the project folder on the local hard drive (not recommended on the system drive).
-Check if there is sufficient disk space before copying the data.
+Shanghai_Museum_ZoneA.- Place the project folder on the computer's local hard drive (not recommended on the system drive).
+Check for sufficient disk space before copying data.

-- Name the folder using the full pinyin of the province/city + the full pinyin of the scenic/commercial area name + zone number.
-Ensure the name only contains Chinese, English letters, numbers, and hyphens (- or _).
+- Name the folder using the full pinyin of province/city + full pinyin of scenic/commercial area name + zone number.
+Ensure the name contains only Chinese characters, English letters, numbers, and hyphens/underscores (-_).
 Avoid other special characters.

 Copy the selected